-Feedback will be emailed to the student following review of each set of submitted tasks.
+Feedback will be posted to the Brightspace assignment following review of each task.
 As necessary, instructors may require resubmission of some tasks.
-When feedback is sent, due dates for resubmissions will be given.
-It is crucial that students with pending feedback check their Purdue emails frequently so this information is received in a timely manner.
+When feedback is posted, due dates for resubmissions will be given.
+It is crucial that students with pending feedback set their Brightspace to notify them when feedback and scores are posted, so this information is received in a timely manner.